LaffertyDev/GMTK_2021/readme.md

 * Export and test your game often.
 Keep those exports as lock-steps in case something cataclysmic happens
 * For every hour spent on initial development, plan for an hour spent iterating
 * Plan for one hour of creating writing for the submission.
 Try to do this away from the Deadline so you're not crunched for iteration time.
+* Consider how the Game Mechanics will be learned.
+Tutorials?
+Text?
+Self-evident?
+Limited time makes this very difficult.

 (Budgeting, out of 48 hours, 16 hours spent sleeping, 3 spent eating, 2 spent breaking, for 27 hours of total project time) I propose a breakdown of time for future Jams: